rockthejvm/rockthejvm-site/src/content/articles/refined-types-in-scala.md

 Notice I used Refined in infix notation: `Refined[Int, Odd]` can also be written as `Int Refined Odd`.

 There are also some more interesting filters.
 For example, allow only numbers less than a certain value.
-This is possible at compile time with the magic provided by <a href="https://github.com/milessabin/shapeless">shapeless</a> and its macros:
+This is possible at compile time with the magic provided by [shapeless](https://github.com/milessabin/shapeless) and its macros:

 ```scala
 import eu.timepit.refined.W